 Day 5: Explore Swakopmund

 Spend the day exploring Swakopmund.
-The city, which lies on the mouth the Swakop River, was first occupied by the Herero people (also known as Ovaherero,) who named the location Otjozondjii—a name which derives from the seasonal river floods which carried dead wildlife to the ocean.
+The city, which lies at the mouth of the Swakop River, was first occupied by the Herero people (also known as Ovaherero,) who named the location Otjozondjii—a name which derives from the seasonal river floods which carried dead wildlife to the ocean.
 During the Herero Genocide of the early 1900s, the city operated a concentration camp for thousands of Herero people.

 These days, the quiet resort town has a distinct German heritage with German still a prominent language, a throwback to the town's 19th-century role as the main harbor for Imperial German Southwest Africa.
-There's plenty to do: visit the Swakopmund Museum to see exhibits on cultural and geologic history, browse the shops and cafes of downtown, or explore marine life with a trip to the National Marine Aquarium.
+There's plenty to do: visit the Swakopmund Museum to see exhibits on cultural and geologic history, browse the shops and cafés downtown, or explore marine life with a trip to the National Marine Aquarium.

 Get out in nature with a trip to the Walvis Bay Lagoon—a Ramsar wetlands site—where thousands of flamingoes, pelicans, and other waterfowl feed in the nutrient-rich shallows.
 For a view of it all, enjoy a scenic flight over the Skeleton Coast or a boat cruise on Walvis Bay to see dolphins, sea lions, and whales.
-Thrill-seekers will love quad biking over the sand dunes, which lie just outside of town.
+Thrill-seekers will love quad biking over the dunes, which lie just outside of town.